Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

-We now state a technical result regarding the functional optimality gap and primal infeasibility, which slightly generalize Proposition 2.1 of \cite{OuCheLanPas14-1} to conic programming. \begin{lem} If there exist random vectors $\delta \in \bbr^m$ and $\bar z \equiv (\bar x, \bar y) \in Z$ such that
+We now state one technical result regarding the functional optimality gap and primal infeasibility, which generalizes Proposition 2.1 of \cite{OuCheLanPas14-1} to conic programming. \begin{lem} If there exist random vectors $\delta \in \bbr^m$ and $\bar z \equiv (\bar x, \bar y) \in Z$ such that

 then

 where $x^*$ is an optimal solution of problem~\eqnok{primaldual2.2}. \end{lem}

 \begin{proof} Letting $x = x^*$ and $y = 0$ in the definition of \eqnok{def_gap_p}, we can easily see that